kamilburda/batcher/docs/sections/Customization.md

 For more information, see `Insert background` above.

-**Merge background**
+**Merge background** (only available if `Insert background` is added)

-Merges an already inserted background layer (via `Insert background`, see above) with the current layer.
+Merges already inserted background (via `Insert background`, see above) with the current layer.

+When exporting layers, the background is merged automatically.
+However, if needed, you can reorder this procedure to perform the merge earlier and then apply procedures on the current layer, now merged with the background.

-This is useful if you wish to have a single merged layer rather than the background as a separate layer.
+For [Edit Layers](Usage.md#batch-editing-layers), this procedure ensures that you have a single merged layer rather than having the background as a separate layer.

-When exporting layers, the background is merged automatically before the export.
-Hence, this procedure is only useful for [Edit Layers](Usage.md#batch-editing-layers).
+If this is not what you desire, you may uncheck this procedure.

 If there is no background layer inserted, this procedure has no effect.

+Options:
+* *Merge type*: Indicates how to perform the merge.
+The available merge types are the same as for [Merge Visible Layers](https://docs.gimp.org/2.10/en/gimp-image-merge-layers.html), under the section `Final, Merged Layer should be:`.

-**Merge foreground**
+**Merge foreground** (only available if `Insert foreground` is added)

 Merges an already inserted foreground layer (via `Insert foreground`, see above) with the current layer.

-When exporting layers, the foreground is merged automatically before the export.
-Hence, this procedure is only useful for [Edit Layers](Usage.md#batch-editing-layers).

 For more information, see `Merge background` above.